Boris Vian: Legacy

 During his lifetime, only the novels published under the name of Vernon Sullivan were successful.
 Those published under his real name, which had real literary value in his eyes, remained a commercial failure, despite the support of prominent writers of the time.

-Almost immediately after his death, L'Écume des jours, and then L'automne à Pékin, L'Arrache-cœur, and L'Herbe rouge, began to gain recognition in France and were taken up by the young in the 1960s and 1970s.
+Almost immediately after his death, L'Écume des jours, and then L'automne à Pékin, L'Arrache-cœur, and L'Herbe rouge, began to gain recognition in France.
+They were taken up by the young in the 1960s and 1970s.

 As a songwriter, Vian had mixed success.
-When he decided that he himself should sing the songs that were rejected by the stars, he succeeded only in reaching a limited audience (including Léo Ferré and Georges Brassens), the public remaining unconvinced of his talent for singing.
-Nevertheless the May 1968 in France generation, even more than the previous ones, loved his songs, especially because of their impertinence.
+When he decided that he should sing the songs that were rejected by the stars, he reached only a limited audience (including Léo Ferré and Georges Brassens).
+The public rejected his singing performances.
+But the May 1968 in France generation, even more than the previous ones, loved his songs, especially because of their impertinence.

-As a songwriter, Vian inspired Serge Gainsbourg, who used to attend his show at the cabaret Les Trois Baudets and who wrote, thirty years later: "I took it on the chin [...], he sang terrific things [...], it is because I heard him that I decided to try something interesting".
+As a songwriter, Vian inspired Serge Gainsbourg, who used to attend his show at the cabaret Les Trois Baudets.
+Thirty years later, Gainsbourg wrote: "I took it on the chin [...], he sang terrific things [...], it is because I heard him that I decided to try something interesting".

 As a critic, Boris Vian was the first to support Gainsbourg in Le Canard enchaîné, in 1957.

 Over the years, Vian's works have become modern classics, often celebrated and selected as subjects for study in schools.
 Vian is still viewed by many as the emblematic figure of Saint Germain des Prés as it existed during the postwar decade, when this district was the centre of artistic and intellectual life in Paris.